-The Bank has a dedicated unit for operational risk management under its Risk Management division, which is responsible for the operational risk management system, such as monitoring and supporting every unit in implementing the operational risk management framework at the unit level, managing operational risk at the organization level, reviewing operational risk management in the process of product and service development, calculating the capital required for operational risk under the Basel framework, and maintaining and analyzing data on the operational risk loss data system.
-The Operational Risk unit coordinates with the Compliance and Audit and Control division, by information sharing, and by analyzing and setting controls to enhance the efficiency of operational risk management and the Bank's internal controls.
+The Bank has a dedicated unit for operational risk management under its Risk Management Division, which is responsible for the operational risk management system, such as monitoring and supporting every unit in implementing the operational risk management framework at the unit level, managing operational risk at the organization level, reviewing operational risk management in the process of product and service development, calculating the capital required for operational risk under the Basel framework, and maintaining and analyzing data on the operational risk loss data system.
+The Operational Risk unit coordinates with the Compliance and Audit and Control Division, by information sharing, and by analyzing and setting controls to enhance the efficiency of operational risk management and the Bank's internal controls.

-The Bank has implemented Business Continuity Management (BCM) to enhance our resilience and capability in responding to unexpected interruptions.
-The Bank has adopted a BCM Policy which has been approved by the Board of Directors and has also defined standards and a BCM framework for developing a Business Continuity Plan which is reviewed and updated in accordance with potential threats, as well as being tested on an annual basis.
+The Bank has implemented Business Continuity Management (BCM) to enhance its resilience and its capability in responding to unexpected interruptions.
+The Bank has adopted a BCM Policy which has been approved by the Board of Directors and has also defined standards and a BCM framework for developing a Business Continuity Plan which is reviewed and updated in accordance with potential threats, as well as being tested on a regular basis.

-7) Information technology risk
+7) Information Technology Risk